Thomas Fowler (courtier): In Scotland

 Fowler began to discuss the King's marriage plans with William Cecil, and the business of the Earl of Essex using code-names, which he learned from Richard Douglas and a former secretary of the Earl of Leicester code-named "Orlando."
-In the code, the Earl of Essex was "Ernestus", Lord Riche "Richarddo", Lady Riche (a sister of Essex) "Rialta", James VI "Victor."
+In the code, the Earl of Essex was "Ernestus", Lord Rich "Richarddo", Lady Rich (a sister of Essex) "Rialta", James VI "Victor."
 Cecil noted Fowler as "Fidelis", faithful.
 Fowler's letters are frequently cited by historians for their significant observations of the Scottish court and the Catholic Earls.
 When Fowler suspected that James VI would sail to Norway to meet Anne of Denmark, Fowler was asked if he would accompany the Chancellor on the voyage, but he refused.

 On 7 June 1589 Fowler attended the audiences of the English ambassador William Asheby and the English sailor George Beeston and his captains.
 An English sailor on shore had been killed by Spanish sailors.
 Fowler wrote that James VI had involved his as "his secretary" drafting requests to the Privy Council of Scotland for justice for the sailors.

 At the end of October 1589 Fowler wrote a long letter to Cecil complaining about the English ambassador, William Asheby.
 Fowler claimed to have helped build Ashbey's connections, confidence, and influence at the Scottish court, but another English resident, Richard Wigmore, had influenced Ashby against him.
 He understood that Ashby had spoken against him to the king and to the Earl of Bothwell, and that his enemies were intercepting his letters.
 Wigmore, according to Fowler, guided Asheby like a child.
 He was forced to lodge in Edinburgh Castle for fear of Bothwell.
 Letters were taken from the messenger Robert Hudson.